Hideki Matsui: Retirement

-Matsui ended his career by signing a one-day contract with the New York Yankees in 2013.
-The Yankees held a ceremony honoring Matsui before their game against the Tampa Bay Rays on July 28.

 On December 27, 2012, Matsui officially announced his retirement from baseball.
 His retirement ceremony was held on May 5, 2013, at the Tokyo Dome, during which the Japanese government awarded him, and Shigeo Nagashima with the People's Honour Award.

 On July 28, 2013, Matsui signed a one-day contract with the New York Yankees, and formally retired as a member of the team, the Yankees organization granting his last wish in honor of his years as a successful player with the team.
+In 2015, Matsui rejoined the Yankees as a special adviser to general manager Brian Cashman.

 On January 15, 2018, Matsui was elected to the Japanese Baseball Hall of Fame with 91.3% of the vote.
 Elected at the age of 43, he became the youngest player to be inducted to the Hall, breaking a record held by Hideo Nomo.

 Matsui was one of the torchbearers in the 2020 Summer Olympics.